Saving for College

 Growing up means making big decisions, and decisions about college are among the most important.
-The second episode of the Continuing Feducation Video Series, Saving for College, follows high school student Martina as she learns about the basics: investing in human capital, factors to consider when choosing a college, and ways to fund higher education.
+This video from the Continuing Feducation series follows high school student Martina as she learns about the basics: investing in human capital, factors to consider when choosing a college, and ways to fund higher education.

 Below is a full transcript of this video.
 It has not been edited or reviewed for accuracy or readability.

 Meet Martina Flores.